priscilapower/reebee/README.md

 ### Routes:

-**To execute the methods POST, PUT and DELETE, you must use Basic Authentication with a created user**
+**To execute the methods POST, PUT and DELETE, you must use Basic Authentication with a pre-created user.**

 ####User

 #####POST

 `POST /user`

 Creates a new user.